524D/mzrecal/README.md

 Check section [Usage](#usage) for a more complete description.

+# Running mzRecal
+Ready-to-run executables of mzRecal can be downloaded from https://github.com/524D/mzrecal/releases.
+These executables have no external dependencies.

 # Compiling
 The core of the program is written in [Go](https://golang.org/).
 A relatively small part is written in the C language, this is required to access the GSL library which is used to compute the recalibration parameters.

-On Ubuntu 18.04, to install the prerequisites and download/build the code:
+On Ubuntu 20.04, to install the prerequisites and download/build the code:

 ```
-sudo apt install golang gcc libgsl-dev
+sudo apt install golang gcc libgsl-dev git
 go get -ldflags '-extldflags "-static"' github.com/524D/mzrecal
 ```

 The resulting executable program can then be found at `~/go/bin/mzrecal`.

-A Docker image can be build by running the script build-docker.sh

-A Makefile and several test scripts are present to test the performance of mzrecal.

 # Input and output
 mzrecal uses file formats specified by the Proteomics Standards Initiative